holoviz/holoviz/doc/index.rst

     <a href="http://geoviews.org"             ><img class="pvlogo" src="assets/geoviews.png"/></a>
     </div>

-    <p>These PyViz-maintained packages each make great starting points --
+    <p>These HoloViz-maintained packages each make great starting points --
     <a href="https://panel.pyviz.org">Panel</a>  for making apps and dashboards for your plots from any supported plotting library,
     <a href="https://hvplot.pyviz.org">hvPlot</a> to quickly generate interactive plots from your data,
     <a href="https://holoviews.org">HoloViews</a> to help you make all of your data instantly visualizable, and